Gonzalo1985/era5.aws/README.md

 ### Option 1

 First, the repository containing the files needed to install the package must be cloned.
-From a OS terminal, run the following command:
+From an OS terminal, run the following command:

     $ git clone https://github.com/Gonzalo1985/era5.aws